Avicii786/Modern-App-Api-Dev/README.md

 # Modern Full-Stack Cloud Application and API Development

 This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to Build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
-This program is supports Microservices based, API-first, Cloud Serverless SaaS and Headless technologies.
+This program is supports React based front-end and microservices based, API-first, Cloud Serverless SaaS and Headless backend technologies.
 Most of these frontend technologies are advocated by [JAMstack](https://jamstack.org/) and backend technolgies by [MACH Alliance](https://machalliance.org/).

 Overview of the concepts by the Students: